What is traffic school?

 How do I request traffic school?

 You can request traffic school online, by mail, by phone, in person at the Clerk's Office windows, or at your court arraignment hearing if you are eligible.
 It is your responsibility to determine if you are eligible to attend traffic school.
 You are required to pay the bail amount listed on your notice, and pay an additional non-refundable traffic school processing fee.
-You will have 64 days to complete traffic school.
 To attend traffic school, you must meet all of the following requirements: